Welcome to our guide to email marketing automation.

 A typical plugin would have at least two parts: email subscribers and email campaigns.
 You need both to put together a successful email campaign.

 Traditionally, your CRM will also have automation that waits for an event to trigger, and then the automation takes a series of actions based upon the user profile and the event that started the automation.
 The system can often use conditional logic to make decisions.

-The email subscriber section lets you add email addresses or import them from a CSV file into your WordPress site.
-The plugin will reveal the number of emails in the list at any given time so that you know how many people you're talking to, the most recent email activity, and the email addresses that didn't open your email last time.
+The email subscriber section lets you add or import email addresses from a CSV file into your WordPress site.
+The plugin will reveal the number of emails in the list at any given time so that you know how many people you’re talking to, the most recent email activity, and the email addresses that didn’t open your email last time.

 You’ll also see contact details for each email address and whether they are a customer or an email subscriber, as well as the date they signed up to receive emails from you.
 From here you can customize email templates and settings so that you’re ready to send out those campaigns at any given time – or schedule email delivery of future campaigns in advance.

 If you want to take things further, then email marketing automation plugins will allow you to segment your lists based on specific criteria or user interactions with your systems in WordPress.

 Email marketing automation plugins will also provide notifications when certain conditions are met.

 One final key reason to use a WordPress CRM plugin.
 It’s MUCH less expensive to operate than a SaaS CRM.
 Those services raise their prices based on the number of contacts in your system.
 WordPress CRM systems don’t cost extra as your list grows.

 Also, the cost of sending email through a service like Amazon Simple Email Service is a fraction of the cost, about ten cents per thousand emails sent.
 You can save a great deal of money using a WordPress CRM for your email marketing automation.